stb-tester/stb-tester/README.rst

 Linux server
 ------------

-We expect that an 8-core machine will be able to drive 4 set-top boxes simultaneously with at least 1 frame per second per set-top box.
+An 8-core machine will be able to drive 4 set-top boxes simultaneously with at least 1 frame per second per set-top box.
+(Note that `stbt` currently doesn't support multiple infra-red emitters on the same PC, but this is relatively trivial to fix and will be addressed in the near future.)
-(TODO: Assuming enough bandwidth on the USB bus -- need to test this).

 SOFTWARE REQUIREMENTS